 Questions 7.
-Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to other primary producers? ☐ Yes ☐ No ☐ Unsure Please provide reasons for your response: All dog breeders should be registered so that information is captured accurately.
-8. Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to any person? ☐ Yes ☑ No ☐ Unsure Please provide reasons for your response: As above
+Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to other primary producers? ☐ Yes ☐ No ☐ Unsure Please provide reasons for your response: all dogs should be registered 8.
+Should primary producers in WA be exempt from registering as dog breeders where they breed and transfer livestock working dogs to any person? ☐ Yes ☑ No ☐ Unsure Please provide reasons for your response: all dogs should be registered